This cartridge is a high explosive, obstacle reduction, tactical service round with tracer. The M908 is used in the 120mm, smooth bore M256 cannon.

 Once the M774 base element is armed and receives an electrical firing pulse to trigger the detonator, the detonator, lead, booster, and warhead explosives initiate in sequence destroying the target.
 The explosive train located in front of the base element consists of the lead cup, booster, and Comp A3 explosive.
 The warhead explosive is contained in the body with a shaped copper liner, in front of the booster.
 The liner provides the penetration capability for the system.

-An aluminum fin assembly with tracer is attached to the aft end of the subprojectile by way of an aluminum fin adaptor.
+An aluminum fin assembly with tracer is attached to the aft end of the subprojectile by way of an aluminum fin adapter.
 The fin has beveled leading edges and T-tabs on the outside diameter to increase the effective fin area.
 Spin, which is inducted by a twist in the fin blade, provides the subcaliber projectile with greater in-flight stability and accuracy.

 Nothing else to see.